kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

 ## Prerequisites

-1. Create a management cluster using the [Quick Start Guide.](https://cluster-api-aws.sigs.k8s.io/quick-start)

-2. Install the required tools and set up the prerequisite infrastructure using the [ROSA Setup guide](https://docs.aws.amazon.com/rosa/latest/userguide/set-up.html).
+1. Install the required tools and set up the prerequisite infrastructure using the [ROSA Setup guide](https://docs.aws.amazon.com/rosa/latest/userguide/set-up.html).

-Once these steps are complete, you are ready to create a ROSA HCP cluster.
+2. Create a management cluster using the [Quick Start Guide.](https://cluster-api-aws.sigs.k8s.io/quick-start)

+## IAM Role Configuration

+Configure the IAM role authentication for the CAPA controller following the directions [here](specify-management-iam-role.md).

 ## Authentication

 The CAPA controller requires service account credentials to provision ROSA HCP clusters.

 **Note:** If you already have a service account, you can skip these steps.

 1. Create a service account by visiting [https://console.redhat.com/iam/service-accounts](https://console.redhat.com/iam/service-accounts).
 2. For every newly created service account, make sure to activate the account using the [ROSA command line tool](https://github.com/openshift/rosa).
    First, log in using your newly created service account:
     ```shell
     rosa login --client-id ... --client-secret ...
     ```
 3. Then activate your service account:
     ```shell
     rosa whoami
     ```
 ## Permissions